Functional Digestive Health Testing

 You may also eat veggies with this meal.
 In the middle of the meal take your Betaine HCL pill, then watch your symptoms after your meal.
 If you don’t feel a difference, you may have low stomach acid levels.
 Keep adding one additional pill with a similar amount of protein at each meal until you get to roughly 1.5 grams of HCL (5 capsules) or until you feel like you digested your meal well or feel heartburn after a meal.

 If you notice indigestion, burning, heaviness in your chest, or feeling hot, you may have adequate stomach acid levels.
-In this case, taking the betaine HCL added more stomach acid then you needed and it caused these unwanted symptoms.
+In this case, taking the betaine HCL added more stomach acid than you needed and it caused these unwanted symptoms.
 At this point, you would back down slightly from wherever your tolerance point was with the betaine HCL or discontinue taking it if it happened with one capsule.

 Be aware though that if you don’t consume enough protein, take the capsule too early before the meal, or have a hiatal hernia or an esophageal sphincter dysfunction, you may get a false positive.
-If you have a history of a stomach ulcer or excessive non-steroidal anti-inflammatory drug usage than you should avoid this test as the betaine HCL may aggravate a weak stomach lining.
+If you have a history of a stomach ulcer or excessive non-steroidal anti-inflammatory drug usage then you should avoid this test as the betaine HCL may aggravate a weak stomach lining.

 To avoid false positives, I recommend that you try this test 2 or 3 times to make sure you have a true positive for each test.
 If you get 3 positives, check out this article for tips on how to improve your stomach acid.